rdk31/rdk31.github.io/content/csawctf2021-warm-up.md

 }
 ```

 So, the password checking thing is a diversion, what we're really interested in is the fact that the application uses `gets` to read the line.
-Buffer overflow!
+Stack buffer overflow!

 Now, to the exploitation.
 First, generate a cyclic pattern a bit longer than the buffer `gets` writes to: